json420/degu/doc/rgi.rst

 RGI is largely a thought experiment in what you could do with something WSGI-like assuming you did *not* need `CGI`_ compatibility.
-It would be tempting to call RGI an attempt at WSGI 2.0, but RGI is not in the original spirit of WSGI in some important ways (in particular, its disregard for CGI compatibility).
+It would be tempting to call RGI a hopeful WSGI 2.0 draft, but RGI is not in the original spirit of WSGI in some important ways (in particular, its complete disregard for CGI compatibility).
+Thus, this is RGI 0.1, not WSGI 2.0.

 RGI focuses on improvement in three areas: